JakeSteam/blog-personal/_posts/2022-06-26-san-francisco-reviews-part2.md

     - 'Google Maps'
 ---

 I recently went to the US for the first time, spending a busy week in New York followed by a more chilled week in San Francisco with my partner.
-I reviewed many of the places we went to on Google Maps, so here's a selection of activities / restaurants / landmarks in our first 4 San Francisco days!
+I reviewed many of the places we went to on Google Maps, so here's a selection of activities / restaurants / landmarks in our last 4 San Francisco days!

 *Note: This is a series of posts, with NYC [Part 1](/new-york-reviews-part1/) & [Part 2](/new-york-reviews-part2/), and San Francisco [Part 1](/san-francisco-reviews-part1/) & [Part 2](/san-francisco-reviews-part2/).*